 Since 2017, over $8 billion has been lost onchain due to smart contract hacks, infrastructure failures, and rugpulls, according to DeFiLlama.
 This figure represents only some of the overall losses as loss events such as phishing attacks and scam coins which are harder to track.

-In traditional finance (TradFi), there are investors protections like the SIPC in the US or FSCS in the UK.
-However, in the onchain world, "your keys, your coins" means that with the power of self-custody comes the responsibility for the risks and there is usually no recourse if things go wrong, unlike in regulated TradFi systems.
+In traditional finance (TradFi), investor protections like the SIPC in the US or FSCS in the UK exist.
+However, in the onchain world, "your keys, your coins" means that the responsibility for the risks comes with the power of self-custody.
+There is usually no recourse if things go wrong, unlike in regulated TradFi systems.

 However, by understanding and mitigating your organization’s onchain risk through DeFi cover, you can fully capitalize on the advantages of blockchain - cost-effectiveness, speed, transparency, and programmability that are unmatched by traditional financial rails.